paudetseis/PyRaysum/docs/turtorials/3/3_invert_rf.rst

 ----------

-In this example we looked into some basic functions that can be helpful when using *PyRaysum* in parameter esimtation problems.
-We defined a function ``predictRF`` to predict a receiver function from a given input model, as well as a ``misfit`` function whose scalar ouput should be minimized through inverse modeling.
+In this example we looked into some basic functions that can be helpful when using *PyRaysum* in parameter estimation problems.
+We defined a function ``predictRF`` to predict a receiver function from a given input model, as well as a ``misfit`` function whose scalar output should be minimized through inverse modeling.
 We then plugged these functions into *SciPy*\ ’s ``optimize`` toolbox to estimate the thickness and *S*-wave velocity of the cratonic crust in Hyderabad, India.